PostHog/posthog.com/contents/docs/cdp/destinations/index.md

 As PostHog data arrives, you can export it *immediately* to other tools.
 You can use this for things like:

 - Conversion tracking
-- Monitoring key events in your chat platform
+- Monitoring key events with your chat platform
 - Enriching customer data in your CRM
 - Triggering automations